cvs-health/android-compose-accessibility-techniques/doc/components/DropdownMenus.md

 One promising approach to accessible dropdown menus is to fall back on using View components, wrapped in an `AndroidView`.

-Unfortunately, this approach fails at present, because of a known Compose-View interop focus issue which prevents the dropdown menu within the AndroidView from receiving focus, even if the AndroidView is made focusable explicitly: see https://issuetracker.google.com/issues/255628260 for details.
+Unfortunately, this approach fails at present, because of a known Compose-View interop issue which prevents the dropdown menu within the AndroidView from receiving focus, even if the AndroidView is made focusable explicitly: see https://issuetracker.google.com/issues/255628260 for details.
 Once that issue is resolved, this approach can be used.

 For example, given a file named `layout/view_dropdown_menu.xml` with the following View Exposed Dropdown Menu pattern controls: